 I guarantee you'll be happily enlightened by your Mevo data.
 Once you establish your baseline you'll be able to evolve and adjust, making this an indispensable tool.

 The compact size means there's really no reason why you wouldn't take your FlightScope Mevo in your golf bag anytime you want to go play.
 Given it's size, I've found that no one even notices when I bring it out at the driving range or even on the golf course.

-If you've read any of my other articles, you know I am a firm believer that what gets measured, get's managed (thank you, Peter Drucker).
-Meaning, if you practice without measurements, you're really not going to be able to manage or improve your game in a meaningful way.
-That doesn't mean you can't still have fun, and by all means I know sometimes I need to just hit some range balls without feedback, but in my opinion it is much more fun to practice with analysis on your improvements and setbacks.
+If you practice without measurements, you're really not going to be able to manage or improve your game in a meaningful way.
+In my opinion, it is much more fun to practice with analysis on your improvements and setbacks.

 I believe this is a key reason why the Mevo is such a popular product.
 It is so compact and simple, it truly couldn't be easier to pull out of your bag, set it up on its little kickstand, and start recording.

 When FlightScope decided to put their name on a product for the average golfer, they knew their reputation for accuracy was on the line.
 And overall I think they nailed it.

 I've seen some golfers post about how the Mevo was not as accurate when compared to the FlightScope X3 during practice sessions.
 The question is - are you willing to pay an extra $14,500 for the few extra percentage points in accuracy?
 I suppose that depends on what you are looking for in a launch monitor, but for the average player I think the Mevo provides all accuracy needed for meaningful practice.